 - Is your tendonitis preventing you from work or activities you love to do?

 If this sounds like you - You're not alone...

 Most people we deal with tell us these scenarios have happened to them many times in the past.
 The real challenge is how to promote blood flow to your injury without causing further damage.
 This goal is even more complicated by the fact that you have to use your arm for almost everything in everyday life.

 What Can You Do To Actually Start Healing Your Tendonitis?

 The answer is simple.
 Your body can heal itself and it's the blood in your body that makes it all happen.
 Your blood is how everything that's good inside of you is transported directly to your injured rotator cuff.
-Your blood carries oxygen, nutrients, water and antibodies right to the source of your injury and pain.
+Your blood carries oxygen, nutrients and water right to the source of your injury and pain.
 Bringing proper blood flow to your soft tissue injury is essential for healing.